jumptrading/influx-spout/README.md

 ### Writer

-A writer is responsible for reading measurements from one or more NATS topics, optionally filtering them and then writing matching them to an InfluxDB instances.
+A writer is responsible for reading measurements from one or more NATS subjects, optionally filtering them and then writing matching them to an InfluxDB instances.
 A writer should be run for each InfluxDB backend that influx-spout should send measurements to.